CyberSource/cybersource-plugins-salesforceb2ccommerce/cartridges/int_cybersource_sfra/README.md

 }
 ```

-6 Run `npm run uploadCartridge` command that would upload `int_cybersource_sfra` cartridge to the sandbox you specified in dw.json file.
+6 Run `npm run uploadCartridge` command that would upload `LINK_cybersource` cartridge to the sandbox you specified in dw.json file.

-7 Add the `int_cybersource_sfra` cartridge to your cartridge path.
+7 Add the `LINK_cybersource` cartridge to your cartridge path.

 8 You should now be ready to navigate to and use your site.